privacyguides/privacyguides.org/docs/android/overview.en.md

 As the components of the phone, such as the processor and radio technologies rely on closed-source components, the updates must be provided by the respective manufacturers.
 Therefore, it is important that you purchase a device within an active support cycle.
 [Qualcomm](https://www.qualcomm.com/news/releases/2020/12/16/qualcomm-and-google-announce-collaboration-extend-android-os-support-and) and [Samsung](https://news.samsung.com/us/samsung-galaxy-security-extending-updates-knox/) support their devices for 4 years, while cheaper products often have shorter support cycles.
 With the introduction of the [Pixel 6](https://support.google.com/pixelphone/answer/4457705), Google now makes their own SoC and they will provide a minimum of 5 years of support.

 EOL devices which are no longer supported by the SoC manufacturer cannot receive firmware updates from OEM vendors or after market Android distributors.
 This means that security issues with those devices will remain unfixed.

+Fairphone, for example, markets their devices as receiving 6 years of support.
+However, the SoC (Qualcomm Snapdragon 750G on the Fairphone 4) has a considerably shorter EOL date.
+This means that firmware security updates from Qualcomm for the Fairphone 4 will end in September 2023, regardless of whether Fairphone continues to release software security updates.

 ## Android Versions